Ways to Show a View

 }

-The ShowViewParameters object also allows configuring other parameters of the displayed View, such as the target window type, template type and associated Controllers.
+The ShowViewParameters object also allows you to configure other parameters of the displayed View, such as the target window type, template type, and associated Controllers.
 For example, you can specify that the View passed to the ShowViewParameters.CreatedView property should be shown in a pop-up window.
-Refer to the ShowViewParameters class topic for additional information.
+Refer to the ShowViewParameters class description for additional information.

-If you want to display a simple text notification on executing the Action, use the ShowViewStrategyBase.ShowMessage method.
+If you want to display a simple text notification on Action execution, use the ShowViewStrategyBase.ShowMessage method.

 Note